junesirius/junesirius.github.io/_posts/Supernatural/2025-04-06-SPN-Fear-of-sleep.md

 But no, that is not how time works.
 That is never how time works.

 Time does bring change, but not in a kind, gentle way.
-It works naturally, but the nature is cruel.
+It works naturally, but nature is cruel.

 It's like aging.
 For humans, it's adding wrinkles and crow's feet at the corners of the eyes.
 For angels, it's the fading grace.
 The changes are subtle and imperceptible by each day, but consistent.
-Before one notices, the aging would hit, the body would just get tired easily, too worn out by everyday things, by the life itself, really.
+Before one notices, the aging would hit, the body would just get tired easily, too worn out by everyday things, by life itself, really.

 Dean certainly feels it as the years pass, but he doesn't expect Cas too.